Higher Derivative Supergravities in Diverse Dimensions: R4, D4 R4 and D6 R4 invariants and duality symmetry in diverse dimensions

 \item{ $D=4, {\rm non-maximal}$ }

 $N=5,6$ supergravities in $4D$ have also been investigated in \cite{Bossard:2010bd}.
-Explicit expressions for the attendant closed super four-forms have not been constructed but their analysis at the linearized approximations have been sufficient to show that the $R^4$ invariant with $N=6,5$, and $D^2 R^4$ invariant with $N=6$ are not invariant under linearized duality transformations, $E_{7(7)}, SO^\star(12)$ and $SU(5,1)$, respectively, which act as constant shifts in scalars.
-This is not surprising since no appropriate functions of the scalars are present in front of the leading terms in these invariants.
+Explicit expressions for the attendant closed super four-forms have not been constructed but their analyses at the linearized level are sufficient to show that the $R^4$ invariant with $N=6,5$, and $D^2 R^4$ invariant with $N=6$ are not invariant under linearized duality transformations of $SO^\star(12)$ and $SU(5,1)$, respectively, which involve constant shifts in scalars.
+This is not surprising since there are no appropriate functions of the scalars in front of the leading terms in these invariants, which preserve the continuous duality symmetry.
 See \cite{Bossard:2010bd} for further details.

 \end{itemize}